wix/stylable/_docs/references/global-selectors.md

     }
 ```

-> Note: you can also use global pseudo-classes and elements, to override an override.
+> **Note**: You can also use global pseudo-classes and elements to override an override.
 But why would you?!
-You describe them using this syntax:
+You can describe them using this syntax:
 >
 > ```css
 > .classA :global(.classB > .classC) .classD:global(:hover) {